CourseHeroGrp1/Crumble/planning/project_proposal.md

 ## Expected Features List

+BASE 1 (Must Haves)
 - Text Display of each individual's name
   - Button in each node for adding parents and children of an individual
   - Button in each node for adding extra details about an individual
   - Possible Extra Details:
     - Birthday